Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

 Using Litecoin to transfer money

-As with cryptocurrencies in general, payments with Litecoin are lightning fast and incredibly easy.
+As with cryptocurrencies in general, payments with Litecoin are fast and easy.
 To pay someone with Litecoin:

 - Enter the person’s address into your wallet application, or scan the QR code that corresponds to that address.

 - Enter the amount of Litecoin you’d like to send.